rsumner33/asdl_parser/README.rst

 The officially required version is Python 3.3, but should run with any 3.x

-Note: asdl_c.py and Python.asdl are copied over, without changes, from the CPython repository.
+Note: asdl_c.py and Python.asdl are copied over from the CPython repository. asdl_c.py has only very small cleanups applied.

 License
 =======